oddbird/sassdoc-theme-herman/CONFIGURATION.md

 Add external links to your compiled documentation navigation.
 Each value in the list should be an `Object` with keys `name` and `url`.

+This is useful for linking to additional documentation for dependencies or other third-party integrations.

 ## displayColors